-Out-of-State PASRR Arrangements: Questions & Answers
+Out-of-State Preadmission screening and resident review (PASRR) Arrangements: Questions & Answers

 If you would like to download this resource, a PDF attachment of this brief is located at the bottom of the page.